Youssef-Hagag/Dice-Throne/Readme.md

 # Dice Throne Online - Project 5

-Dice Throne Online is a simple Interface for playing the popular dice game https://shop.dicethrone.com, built using the Python web-framework Django for CS50W's final Project Capstone.
+Dice Throne Online is a simple Interface for playing the popular dice game [Dice Throne](https://www.dicethrone.com/).
+Built using the html, css, javascript and Python's web-framework Django for CS50W's final Project Capstone.

 ## Features